 Last hike before leaving High Tatras will take us to the waterfall Skok.
 Walking through the peaceful valley of Mlynická dolina gives us opportunity to admire majestic waterfall Skok with stunning views.
 We can continue up to the valley terrace and see mountain lake and spectacular scenery.

 Route: Štrbské pleso – Skok waterfall and back

 Duration: 3 – 4 hours

 Youth (12-17): 1-8 travelers: 330,- EUR per person

 Child (6-11): 1-8 travelers: 250,- EUR per person

-Traveling across Slovakia, we’ll show you the most interesting places we can fit into two days.
-On our tour, we’ll see several castles, go through four national parks, go on a leisurely hike, sample Slovak cuisine, and enjoy breathtaking views! […]
+You’ll visit 4 National Parks in 5 days.
+Traveling across Slovakia, we’ll show you the most interesting places.
+On our tour, we’ll see several castles, go through four national parks, you’ll really visit them, go on a leisurely hike, sample […]

 We are a Slovak tour operator based in Bratislava.

 We provide tours and trips for both individuals and groups.

 Destination Management Company (DMC) covers the following areas: itinerary conception, transportation, accommodation, local activities, and tailor-made tours across the country and in neighbouring countries